petyrk/free5GC-multi-cluster-deployment/README.md

 ---

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/yourrepo/issues).

----

 ## Acknowledgments

-- **free5GC Team** - For the excellent open-source 5G core implementation
+- **free5GC** - For the excellent open-source 5G core implementation
 - **UERANSIM Project** - For the realistic RAN simulator
 - **Towards5GS** - For well-maintained Helm charts
 - **Kubernetes Community** - For the CNI ecosystem